nrs-org/novelslop/content/vol_01/chap_04.typ

   _"Was she… crying?"_

-  As the girl ran past Mona, there were some sparkling drops left in her trail.
+  As the girl ran past Mona, there were some transparent drops left in her trail.
-  Under the bright morning of spring, they sparkled before popping out of existence.
+  Under the bright morning of spring, they sparkled before popping out of existence, like drops of dew formed on small leaves in the morning.

   Mona could have mistaken the girl’s tear for her sweat, but her reddened eyes up close seemed to be on the verge of bursting into tears.